May-Britt Moser

-Personal life
+Early life and education

-May-Britt was born in the small town of Fosnavåg, Møre og Romsdal, Norway in 1963, the youngest of five children.
+May-Britt Moser was born in the small town of Fosnavåg, Møre og Romsdal, Norway, in 1963, the youngest of five children.
 Although her family owned a small farm, her father worked as a carpenter.
 This meant that her mother was mainly responsible for caring for the farm.
 A self-proclaimed "tom-boy," May-Britt was born into a family without excess money, meaning that she did not have the means to travel in the summer.
 With her free time, she chose to study animals where she found a major passion.
 May-Britt's mother told her fairytales while she was growing up and always encouraged her to work hard to make her dreams come true.
 As a child, May-Britt wanted to become a doctor who traveled the world saving people, or even a veterinarian due to her love of animals.
 She was never a particularly gifted student in grade school, but the right level of encouragement from her teachers saw her talents flourish.
-May-Britt was determined not to become a housewife, as was customary for the time.
+Also, her mother - who incidentally herself had nursed a dream of becoming a physician - imposed upon May-Britt that she had to get good grades, lest she have no alternative besides getting a home economics education and end up as a housewife.

-May-Britt Moser attended the University of Oslo where she studied psychology, mathematics, and neurobiology.
+Moser attended the University of Oslo where she studied psychology, mathematics, and neurobiology.
 May-Britt chose this school because two of her sisters lived in the Oslo area and provided her with a temporary place to live.
 She enjoyed the freedom of university, but was not completely sure what she wanted to do with her degree.
 She was accepted into dentistry school, but declined the offer.
 May-Britt soon met Edvard I. Moser, who she recognized from her high school.
-The couple married on July 27th, 1985 and decided to together study the relationship between the brain and behavior.
-In June of 1991, the couple had their first child, Isabel.
+The couple married on July 27, 1985, and decided to study the relationship between the brain and behavior.
+In June 1991, the couple had their first child, Isabel.
 They found it difficult to balance a PhD program with having a child, but their passion for their studies fueled them to bring their daughter along for long days in the lab.
 Ailin was born in 1995.
 Later that year, May-Britt Moser obtained a doctorate in neurophysiology for her work recognizing correlations between the structure of the hippocampus and spatial recognition within rats.
 May-Britt Moser and her husband traveled briefly to the University of Edinburgh to work with Richard Morris, a neuroscientist.
 They later visited University College London, where they worked in O' Keefe's laboratory.
 The couple eventually decided to work at Norwegian University of Science and Technology in Trondheim, where May-Britt became a professor of neuroscience and director of the University's Center for Neural Computation.
 The couple announced their divorce in 2016, but still continue their scientific work together.